magento/devdocs/src/guides/v2.4/extension-dev-guide/event-list.md

 {:.procedure}
 When to listen:

-* if one wants to customize a product attribute edit form
+*  If one wants to customize a product attribute edit form

 ### 14. adminhtml_catalog_product_attribute_set_main_html_before